Sacred trees in Sikhism: Conservation

 Due to the above efforts, with time the trees began to show improvement in their health, such as in-regards to their flowering and fruiting.
 Many treatment efforts, such as pruning, are still being continued to help the trees.
+In 2015, the ber trees of the Golden Temple complex began to produce fruit again after a gap for years due to their improved health.
+Furthermore, their inner canopies saw improved growth.

+A team from Punjab Agricultural University (PAU) consisting of four scientists, namely Jaswinder Singh Brar, Sandeep Singh, Karan Bir Singh Gill, and Narinderpal Singh, conducted preservation work of the ber trees in 2022 at the Golden Temple complex.
+They removed dried and dead branches on an annual basis every May when the trees are dormant in-order to rejuvenate them.

 Museum of Trees

 Damanbir Singh Jaspal of the Chandigarh Nature and Health Society has established a museum of trees on his personal property in Chandigarh for preserving the tree species represented amongst the sacred trees of Sikhism.
 It contains clones of prominent sacred trees, such as the Dukh Bhanjani Ber, within it.
 It also contains sacred trees from other religions, such as a tree sourced from Sri Lanka believed to be a descendant of the tree the Buddha obtained enlightenment under.
 The museum also contains a garden containing medicinal plants.